bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

 .. limitation:: NDMP: A NDMP fileset should only contain a single File directive and Meta options.

-   Using multiple :config:option:`dir/fileset/Include`\  :strong:`File` directives should be avoided.
+   Using multiple :config:option:`dir/fileset/Include`\  :strong:`File`\  directives should be avoided.
-   The |bareosDir| would try to handle them by running multiple NDMP jobs in a single Bareos job.
+   The |dir| would try to handle them by running multiple NDMP jobs in a single Bareos job.
    Even if this is working fine during backup, restore jobs will cause trouble.

    Normally (:config:option:`dir/client/Protocol`\ =Native) Filesets get handled by the \bareosFd.
-When connecting directly to a NDMP Clients (:config:option:`dir/client/Protocol`\ =NDMP*), no |bareosFd| is involved and therefore most Fileset options can't be used.
-Instead, parameters are handled via :strong:`Options - Meta` from :config:option:`dir/fileset/Include`\ .
+When connecting directly to a NDMP Clients (:config:option:`dir/client/Protocol`\ =NDMP*), no |fd| is involved and therefore most Fileset options can't be used.
+Instead, parameters are handled via :strong:`Options - Meta`\  from :config:option:`dir/fileset/Include`\ .